 - The employer knew (or should have known) that the employee posed a danger of harm to others; and

 - Because of the employee's unfitness or incompetence, the plaintiff was harmed.1

-Examples of negligent hiring, retention and supervision in California:
+Examples of negligent hiring, retention and supervision:

 Negligent hiring: A ride-sharing company fails to conduct a criminal background check of a driver as required by law.2 A background check would have shown that the driver has a recent conviction for domestic violence.

 Negligent retention: A restaurant ignores complaints that its star chef has been slapping members of the kitchen staff.

 Negligent supervision: A security company ignores its own rule that a guard with less than one year of experience should never be alone on a hazardous job site.

 In most cases, employers are not responsible for the intentional wrongful acts of their employees.

 For instance, if a department store clerk assaults a customer, the store would not be liable unless it had reason to know the clerk was dangerous.
 This is because assaulting people is not something an employer expects its clerks to do.

 However, in some cases, an employer does expect its employees to act with force or the threat of force.
 In such cases, the employer may be "vicariously" (indirectly) liable for its employee's actions.
 This is known as respondeat superior law.